 LLC is a limited liability company that can be formed with a minimum of one member.
 And for partnership, you need to find a partner with a similar vision or goal.
-And if you don’t want a partner or no one is available then forming an LLC would be the right option.
-Understanding the difference between an LLC and a partnership can help you to choose the right structure for your business.
+And if you don’t want a partner or no one is available, then forming an LLC would be the right option.
+Understanding the difference between an LLC and a partnership can help you choose your business’s right structure.
 If you want to do your own business as a limited liability company may offer you the most versatile tax treatment option.
-Limited Liability Company is first found in the United States.
+Limited Liability Company was first found in the United States.
 Most of the states accept it very slowly.
 A limited liability company is a composed entity formed by the combination of limited liability of corporation and tax advantages of a partnership.
-But now it is the most usable entity for the businesses.
+But now, it is the most usable entity for businesses.

 What is LLC (Limited Liability Companies)?

-An LLC is a corporate structure where holders are not oneself responsible for company debts or liabilities.
-In LL where liability is limited which provides to the business owners.
-Limited Liability Company is a discrete or individual and definite legal entity that means it can get a tax recognition number, create a bank account and do its own business all under its name.
+An LLC is a corporate structure where holders are not themselves responsible for company debts or liabilities.
+In LL, where liability is limited, which provides to the business owners.
+Limited Liability Company is a discrete or individual and definite legal entity that means it can get a tax recognition number, create a bank account, and do its own business all under its name.
 Limited Liability Company can also have foreign entities and individuals as owners.
-Limited Liability Company is created by the filing of the article of organization with the personal assistant of the state office.
+Limited Liability Company is created by the filing of the organization of organization with the state office’s personal assistant.
 Limited Liability Company has members instead of shareholders and managers instead of directors and officers.

 What is Partnership?